, ,

 Later Years Childminders look after children aged five and older.
 These childminders will often provide care before or after school if a parent is working – but are still responsible for each child’s learning and development.

-While there are no specific courses you need to study in order to work as a childminder, there are certain standards of care that you need to meet.
+While there are no specific childminder qualifications you need to gain in order to set up your own business, there are certain standards of care that you need to meet.
 This is called the early years foundation stage (EYFS) and your career as a childminder will depend on your knowledge of this.

 Studying a childcare course that covers EYFS is a good way to make sure you excel in your role – as well as provide the best possible care for the children in your home.